The Brisket Stall: Understanding the Science Behind It!

 How to Wrap Brisket?

 Now, I will outline the proper Texas Crutch method here.
-However, there is only one main rule to follow when it comes to this method: always wrap your brisket tightly.

 Place one sheet down on the work table.
 Then, place the other one on top.
 The second sheet should overlap the first one at the halfway point.